Masfets/pendoo-docs/Writerside/topics/features.md

 An order tag?
 A referral field?
 Or maybe even a discount code?

 What's more, you can tie your checkout fields to specific locations.
 Are you running an offer at a newly opened location?
 No problem, we got you.
+<warning>To enable this feature, a Pro plan may be required.</warning>

 #### :lock: Anti-theft {id="anti-theft"}
 Pendoo collaborates with leading anti-theft solutions providers, such as <a href="https://nedap.com/">Nedap</a>,